 Victoria Falls and the National Parks that surround them in both Zambia and Zimbabwe are classified as UNESCO World Heritage Sites.
 The Falls (and adjacent parks) were inscribed in 1989 because of their ecological and geological value.
 Both the names of the Falls are fully recognized.

 On the Zambian side, the national park around Victoria Falls is called Mosi-ou-Tunya National Park.
 On the Zimbabwe side, the park around Victoria Falls is aptly called Victoria Falls National Park.

 Victoria Falls is also listed among the 7 natural wonders of the world.

 Related article: Africa's UNESCO World Heritage Sites [comprehensive list]

-The Victoria Falls are considered the largest waterfall because of both its width and height.
-The combined width of the Victoria Falls is 1708 meters (1.7 kilometers) and a height of 108 meters.
+The Victoria Falls are considered the largest waterfall because of its width and height.
+The combined width of the Victoria Falls is 1708 meters (1.7 kilometres) and a height of 108 meters.

 While the Victoria Falls are neither the Tallest nor the widest, they are classified as the largest based on height and width, because this results in the world's largest sheet of falling water.

 5. Water Capacity

 The average flow rate of water over Victoria Falls is 65,280 cubic meters per minute.
 This is around 6.5 million liters of water per minute, that flows over Victoria Falls.